oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 MUST NOT be used in any object nested within the payload.
 If the  `_sd_alg` claim is not present at the top level, a default value of `sha-256` MUST be used.

-The claim value is a case-sensitive string with the hash algorithm identifier.
+This claim value is a case-sensitive string with the hash algorithm identifier.
 The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] or a value defined in another specification and/or